Rotator Cuff Tear FAQs

 What is a rotator cuff tear?

-A rotator cuff tear is quite simply a tear of one or more of the rotator cuff tendons.
+Most rotator cuff injuries are common and increased with age.
+A rotator cuff injury is quite simply a tear of one or more of the rotator cuff tendons.
 Tears can vary hugely in severity from small partial thickness tears which may not cause any problems to massive full thickness tears which are difficult to treat.
 The longer a tear has been present, the weaker the shoulder and the larger the tear, the poorer the eventual outcome after treatment.

 Arthroscpic view of a large